9623

 1

-Exposure to thematic opportunities that are arising from the ongoing transition to a sustainable economy.
+Exposure to thematic opportunities that are arising from the ongoing shift to a sustainable economy.

 2